 But there is always a safety challenge of living in this interconnected world.
 More free time leads to more screen time and consequently, higher exposure to internet risks.

 According to the statistics released by NCES, 94% of children aged 3-18 years can access the internet from home.
-In this age of multiple smart gadgets and internet needs, you cannot isolate your children from the internet.
+In this age of multiple smart gadgets and internet needs, you cannot isolate your children from the internet 2021.
 So, what can you do to protect them?

-In this article, I have compiled 5 easy tips which if implemented, can help you protect your children.
+In this article, I have compiled 5 easy tips which if implemented, can help you protect your children on the internet in 2021.
 But before these tips, you need to be aware of the current online dangers that your children are exposed to.

-Hackers see kids as an easy target and are keen on devising attack techniques to lure them.
+Hackers see kids as easy target and are keen on devising attack techniques to lure them.

 Here’s a quick summary of the risks and the respective measures covered in this post.